 Next, you need to provide interested parties with the opportunity to convert to leads and enter your sales funnel.
 This happens through an appropriate call-to-action on various pages of your website, depending on where the prospect is in their buying process.
 You’ll want to create ones for each stage of your funnel to boost your overall conversion rates and gather more leads.

 7. Drive qualified traffic to your site

 Also called “demand generation,” you want to help qualified prospects find your site so you can add these leads to your sales funnel.
-Potential tactics to leverage here include SEO, social media, email marketing, trade shows, direct mail, PPC and search advertising.
+Potential tactics to leverage here include SEO, social media, email marketing, trade shows, direct mail, PPC, and search advertising.
 Which options you select will vary based on what works best for your audience and budgetary considerations.

 8. Nurture your leads

-Using marketing automation technology will simplify and streamline your customer acquisition efforts while helping you stay on track.
+Using marketing automation technologies will simplify and streamline your customer acquisition efforts while helping you stay on track.
 An email newsletter, or any other method of staying in touch with your leads until they’re ready to buy, will increase your customer acquisition results.

 9. Leverage a CRM

 A customer relationship management (CRM) platform integrates with marketing automation to simplify the process further while garnering valuable insights, lead data and important metrics.
 It arms your sales team with a history of each lead’s interactions with content, your website and your brand, better preparing them to more effectively speak with prospects during each encounter.
 A CRM also makes it easier for you to determine where leads are getting stalled, helping you determine where to add more content to advance prospects through the process.
 It will also tell you which calls-to-actions are working best and which need to be adjusted.
 If you’re interested in learning more about CRM and Marketing Automation you can try Act! for free for 14 days.